 Colchagua Valley Ride

 Our first ride begins in the heart of Colchagua Valley, Chile’s famed wine region known for juicy reds such as Cabernet Sauvignon, Carménère, Merlot and Malbec.
 While difficulty always depends on the biker’s personal fitness, most travellers will find this flat and fast track quite easy.
 We’ll be using primarily paved roads with only a few stretches of gravel en route to a family-run winery.
 After dismounting, we’ll enjoy a wine tasting and lunch before a short afternoon cycle.

 Terrain: Mostly paved roads, some gravel paths and only slight hills.

 Atacama Desert Ride

-Pack your swimsuit as we kickoff towards the Atacama Saltpan and nearby lagoons.
+Pack your swimsuit as we kick off towards the Atacama Saltpan and nearby lagoons.
 The morning ride maxes at 4000m/13,100ft, which may cause light altitude sickness in some.
 That said, we’ll take it very easy with stops along the way.
 To top off an invigorating day, we’ll float in Laguna Piedra, known for its high-density salt waters.
-Finally, we’ll hike 10-minutes further to famed Cejar Lagoon to enjoy a boxed lunch.
+Finally, we’ll hike 10 minutes further to the famed Cejar Lagoon to enjoy a boxed lunch.